 If a snowstorm is on the way and the wind picks up, skiing can become hazardous even in familiar areas.

 Stick with your ski buddy and go slowly.

 Keep your skis closer together in powder and read my free guide: Know THIS if You Ski While it's Snowing!

-Yup, there’s more types of snow than powder and hard packed.
+Yup, there are more types of snow than powder and hard-packed.
 I run through the most common types of snow and how to adjust your skiing technique over on my: Guide to Different Types of Snow.